Venmo Scams: Tips for Selling and Buying Safely

 What can you do to stay safe?
 Don’t use Venmo for anything except payments among friends and payments to approved merchants.

-Cash: If you’re selling online or on Craigslist, find alternative ways to get paid.
-Cash is always a good option when dealing with strangers (just be safe when you’re out and about—inspect the bills, pick a good location, don’t flash the money around, and get that cash in the bank as soon as possible).
+If you’re selling online or on Craigslist, find alternative ways to get paid.
+Cash is an excellent option when dealing with strangers (just be safe when you’re out and about—inspect the bills, pick a good location, don’t flash the money around, and get that cash in the bank as soon as possible).

-PayPal: PayPal is a potential alternative, but you need to understand the pros and cons of all of your options.
-PayPal tends to side with the customer if there’s a dispute, so you still risk chargebacks from thieves (although you might prevail in the dispute process if you can prove that you followed all of PayPal’s rules).
+PayPal is a potential alternative, but you need to understand the pros and cons of each alternative.
+PayPal tends to side with the customer if there’s a dispute, so you still risk chargebacks from thieves (although you might prevail in the dispute process if you can prove you followed all of PayPal’s rules).

-Checks and money orders: You could also accept old-fashioned paper forms of payment from strangers.
+You could also accept old-fashioned paper forms of payment from strangers.
 However, those payments can also be used fraudulently.
-You’ll want to verify funds if you’re dealing with a stranger, and even then there’s a chance that the payment will bounce.
+You’ll want to verify funds if you’re dealing with a stranger, and even then, there’s a chance the payment will bounce.

-Bank payments: For large-dollar transactions, it might make sense to go to your buyer’s bank (if that’s practical).
+For large-dollar transactions, it might make sense to go to your buyer’s bank (if that’s practical).
 Either go through the teller line with them or watch closely if they’re getting a cashier’s check for payment.
-You can also request a wire transfer, but that can be risky for other reasons: you’ll have to provide your bank routing and account numbers, which can later be used to draw funds from your account.
+You can also request a wire transfer, but that can be risky for other reasons.
+You’ll have to provide your bank routing and account numbers, which can later be used to draw funds from your account.

 Buying With Venmo

-Venmo was originally built for person to person payments.
-But it can be used to pay for purchases — if the vendor is authorized with Venmo.
-Authorized merchants include large brands like White Castle, Delivery.com, and Gametime.
+Venmo was originally built for person-to-person payments.
+But it can be used to pay for purchases if the vendor is authorized with Venmo.
 But if you pay somebody selling on Craigslist or eBay, you’re operating outside of Venmo’s rules.
 There is no buyer protection, so you’ll lose money if the seller gives you fake products (or takes your money and fails to deliver anything).